Death toll rises to 7 in blast at gas station in Ireland | Law-Order

 - United Kingdom

-Authorities say at least seven people have been killed in an explosion at a gas station in a small village in northwest Ireland.
+At least seven people were killed in an explosion at a gas station in a small village in northwest Ireland, police said Saturday, as emergency workers searched for more victims.

 Irish police said Saturday four people were confirmed dead overnight, adding to the initial toll of three.
 Eight people are in hospitals and several people are unaccounted for after a blast tore through the Applegreen service station in Creeslough, County Donegal.